 3. Try a New Spin on Your Job Search

 Have you been searching online and you're not finding what you're looking for?
-Try searching for opportunities by your skill set instead of an occupation.
-Consider this example, perhaps you're a nurse and all of the work-at-home jobs you've found require phone work which doesn't interest you.
+Try searching for opportunities by your skillset instead of an occupation.
+Consider this example, perhaps you're a nurse, and all of the work-at-home jobs you've found require phone work which doesn't interest you.
 Instead, try searching a skill like, streamlines and healthcare — this pulls up totally different results which are still relevant to a nurse's background.
-This works especially well for individuals who would like to make a lateral career move.
+This works exceptionally well for individuals who would like to make a lateral career move.